lichon/almosterm/README.md

 - **Vite** — Build tool with @cloudflare/vite-plugin
 - **TypeScript** — Type safety

-## How SSH Works In-Browser
+## How SSH Works In-Browser (End-to-End Encrypted)

-The SSH client runs entirely in the browser using the `ssh2` npm package loaded into the almostnode container.
-All cryptographic operations — key exchange, host key verification, encryption — are implemented in pure JavaScript:
+The SSH client runs entirely in the browser using the `ssh2` npm package loaded into the almostnode container. **Encryption is end-to-end** — the Cloudflare Worker acts only as a transparent TCP proxy and never has access to plaintext credentials, commands, or data.

-1. **WebSocket TCP tunnel** — The Worker opens a raw TCP connection to the target host and bridges it to a browser WebSocket (`/api/connect?host=&port=`)
+1. **WebSocket TCP tunnel** — The Worker opens a raw TCP connection to the target host and bridges it to a browser WebSocket (`/api/connect?host=&port=`).
+The Worker sees only encrypted SSH protocol bytes.
-2. **ssh2 in almostnode** — The `ssh2` package is installed on-demand into the almostnode container and runs client-side
+2. **ssh2 in almostnode** — The `ssh2` package is installed on-demand into the almostnode container and runs client-side.
+Key exchange, authentication, and session encryption all happen in the browser.
 3. **Pure-JS crypto** — `crypto-js` provides AES, SHA-256, and MD5; ECDH (P-256/384/521), RSA PKCS#1 v1.5 signature verification, and ECDSA verification are implemented in pure JavaScript (see `src/hooks/useNodePolyfill.ts`)
 4. **Stream forwarding** — Keystrokes route directly from xterm.js → SSH stream; SSH output renders in the terminal
+5. **No plaintext on the wire** — The Worker never decrypts or inspects SSH traffic.
+Encryption keys are negotiated directly between the browser and the remote host.

 ## License